Muamer Barsham

-Muamer Aissa Barsham (born 3 January 1994 in Doha) is a Qatari athlete specialising in the high jump.
+Muamer Essa Barsham (born 3 January 1994 in Doha) is a Qatari athlete specialising in the high jump.
 He won his first major senior medal at the 2014 Asian Games.

-He is the younger brother of another high jumper, Mutaz Essa Barshim, who is a multiple medalist at continental and world events and the current Asian record holder.
+He is the younger brother of fellow Qatari high jumper, Mutaz Essa Barshim, who is a multiple medalist at continental and world events and the current Asian record holder.
 Just like his brother he is coached by Stanisław Szczyrba.
+His other brother Meshaal is a professional footballer.